 After I caught my breath, I could hear the drums and trumpets again in the distance and I knew I had to stop my mind from racing to the answer.
 I knew this day was about walking step by step over these ancient cobbles in the footsteps of those that understood profoundly what was happening.
 I knew that my willingness to walk with them meant I was already deepening my understanding and that by Easter Sunday, I would know more than I know now.

-Maybe having more questions than answers is central to faith of any kind for what is there to believe in without a willing and curious heart?
+Maybe having more questions than answers is central to the faith of any kind for what is there to believe in without a willing and curious heart?

 Today’s Tweetable: Semana Santa or Holy Week is a powerful advent regardless of one’s religious orientation.